-H. 5274 – Would legalize the use, possession, and regulated sales of cannabis for adults 21 years of age and older.
+Senate Bill 420 – Would legalize the use, possession, and regulated sales of cannabis for adults 21 years of age and older.

 - Likelihood of passing: This has a very good chance to pass.
 Because Rhode Island does not allow voter initiatives, and their best chance for legalization is through the Legislature.
 Rhode Island has come close to legalization in the past few years – could 2017 be their year?

 - Update: Committee recommended measure be held for further study.

 S. 212 – The South Carolina Compassionate Care Act would legalize cannabis for use by qualified patients with the recommendation of a physician.